angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 :tada: Congratulations!
 We have mastered a journey for automatically generated api code.
-Your project will benefit from less errors and more harmony between team members, which can concentrate on real solutions instead of boring boilerplate code.
+Your project will benefit from less errors and more harmony between team members, who can concentrate on real solutions instead of boring boilerplate code.

 Now it should be your task to automate the code generation on you CI system.
 On every (relevant) change of the backend you should also generate a new client.